Pathans in India: Hindu Pathans

 From the 1950s and onwards, some Pakistani Hindus from Peshawar and surrounding areas moved to India, settling chiefly in Amritsar, Jalandhar, Ludhiana and Firozpur, as well as in Delhi, Rajasthan and other places across India.
 As of 2005, they numbered over 3,000 families including both Hindus and Sikhs.
 Amritsar itself was home to over 500 Peshawari families, and most of them lived in an area known as the Peshawari Mohalla where they had set up a Hindu temple for the community.
 They were mainly businesspeople.
 According to the Hindustan Times, around 250 Hindu and Sikh families were living in an area named "Mini Peshawar" near Chheharta in Amritsar as of 2016.
 Although Peshawar was not as violently affected by communal riots as other regions during the partition, the Peshawari Hindus cited economic issues, security challenges and religious violence as reasons for their emigration after independence.
 A wave of similar migrations continued in the 1980s, 1990s and 2000s.
 After living in India for some time, these Hindus are able to secure Indian citizenship.
 The elderly Peshawari Hindus are distinguishable due to their Peshawari clothing and the Peshawari turban which some of them wear, and they converse in Pashto or the local Peshawari dialect.
 However, the younger generation is not fluent in these languages.

 Since the 1970s, thousands of Afghan Hindus have also settled in India while escaping war and persecution.
-Many of them had lived in the Pashtun areas for generations, spoke Pashto, and practiced a culture that was Pashtun-influenced.
+Many of them had lived in the Pashtun areas for generations, spoke Pashto, and practised a culture that was Pashtun-influenced.